knxd/knxd/doc/inifile.rst

 retry
 -----

-If an interface fails, the default behavior is to terminate knxd.
+If a driver fails, the default behavior is to terminate knxd.
-You can use this module to try to restart the interface instead.
+You can use this module to restart the driver instead.

-Also, this module can be used to restart an interface if transmission of a message takes longer than some predefined time.
+Also, this module can be used to restart a driver if transmission of a message takes longer than some predefined time.

+This module is transparently inserted in front of line drivers.

-* max-retry (int, counter)
+* max-retries (int, counter)

-  The maximum number of retries.
+  The maximum number of retries when opening a driver or sending a packet.

+  The default is one: if the first attempt fails, the error is propagated to the router.
+Set to zero if the number of retries should not be limited.

+  For compatibility with older configuration, this option may be used on the driver.

+* retry-delay (float, seconds)

+  The time before (re-)opening the driver when a failure occurred.

-  The default is zero: unlimited.
+  The default is zero: no timeout.

+  For compatibility with older configuration, this option may be used on the driver.

-* send-timeout (float, msec)
+* send-timeout (float, seconds)

   The time after which a message must have been transmitted.
+  Otherwise the driver is closed and re-opened.

   The default is zero: no timeout.

+  This option is also accepted on some drivers, but the semantics is
+  different: the ``retry`` filter always restarts the driver before retrying, whereas the driver should assume a soft transmission error.

-* start-timeout (float, msec)
+* start-timeout (float, seconds)

-  The maximum time (re-)opening the interface may take.
+  The maximum time (re-)opening the driver may take.

   The default is zero: no timeout.

 * flush (bool)

-  Flag whether to-be-transmitted packets are discarded while the interface is down.
+  Flag whether to-be-transmitted packets are discarded while the driver is down.

   The default is False: packet transmission will halt.
 You might want to use a ``queue`` filter in front of ``retry``.

 * may-fail (bool)

-  Flag whether the initial start of this driver may fail, i.e. this module affects the driver's initial start-up.
+  Flag whether the initial start of this driver may fail, i.e. if set, this module affects the driver's initial start-up.

-  The default is False, i.e. ``retry`` only kicks in after the driver is operational.
+  The default is False, i.e. retrying only kicks in after the driver is operational.

+  For compatibility with older configuration, this option may be used on the driver.

 queue
 -----